This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Sunset or sunrise is beautiful on the pedestrian bridge or on the other side of the city near Nissan Stadium (home of the Tennessee Titans Football team).

-There’s also a small park here if the kids want a little play break.
-And you can find free parking in front of Nissan Stadium along Titans Way, next to the railroad track.
+There’s also the small Cumberland Park here if the kids want a little play break.

 A different musical story to experience in Nashville is the Nashville Symphony at the Schermerhorn Symphony Center.